MrCandyPie/MySelf/README.md

 # MySelf
 This is about me!
 <br>
-I am a student of BUBT!
+I am a student of BUBT from Mirpur!